YA Friday: Evermore

 When Freddy consults a local mystic's services, the mysterious Seek-Her, she isn't thrilled with the advice she receives.
 But something's got to give: Freddy's heart is breaking in slow motion, and she may be about to lose her very best friend as well as her last shred of self-respect.
 Fortunately for Freddy, there are new friends and the insight of advice columnist Anna Vice to help her through being a teenager in love.

-6. no body, no crime
+6. no body, no crime (feat.
+HAIM)

 Swift said the sixth song "was inspired by my obsession with true crime podcasts/documentaries."
-It is an imaginative take on a true crime story, featuring HAIM band member Este Haim—good friends of Swift's—as the center of a missing persons case after being cheated on by her husband.
+It is an imaginative take on a true crime story, featuring HAIM band member Este Haim—good friends of Swift's—as the center of a missing person case after being cheated on by her husband.

 Sadie, book cover